 The study involved a detailed survey of Autogas taxation and other incentive programmes covering 25 of the world's largest Autogas markets: Australia, Bulgaria, Canada, China, Czech Republic, France, Germany, Greece, India, Italy, Japan, Korea, Lithuania, Mexico, Netherlands, Poland, Portugal, Russia, Serbia, Spain, Thailand, Turkey, Ukraine, the United Kingdom and the United States.
-All of these countries, with the exception of the Czech Republic, France, Lithuania, Portugal, Spain and the United Kingdom, have annual sales of more than 100 000 tonnes; collectively, they made up 82% of the global Autogas market in 2018.
+All of these countries, with the exception of the Czech Republic, France, Lithuania, Portugal, Serbia, Spain and the United Kingdom, have annual sales of more than 100 000 tonnes.
+Collectively, the 25 countries made up 81% of the global Autogas market in 2019.

 We compiled historical data on pump prices, excise duties and sales taxes for Autogas and the conventional fuels, gasoline and diesel.
 Where available, data on compressed natural gas (CNG) and other relevant alternative fuels was also collected.
 In addition, we collated data on road-fuel consumption and vehicle fleets, as well as information on current tax and non-tax policies with regard to conventional and other alternative fuels.
-The market data cover the period 2000 to 2018, while the price and tax data cover 2013-2018.
+The market data cover the period 2000 to 2019, while the price and tax data cover 2014-2019.

 The data on Autogas prices and taxes were used to analyse quantitatively the competitiveness of Autogas vis-à-vis gasoline and diesel in all 25 national Autogas markets.
 This analysis takes account of fuel prices at the pump, differences in mileage per litre (due to differences in energy content per litre and vehicle-engine technology among the three fuels) and the relative costs of acquiring each type of vehicle and converting conventionally fuelled vehicles to Autogas.
 It also takes into account local market conditions and regulations.
-The results were then compared with the current penetration of Autogas in the overall automotive-fuel market and recent rates of growth in the use of Autogas.
+The results were then compared with the current penetration of